mabruzzo/pairstat/docs/source/Usage.rst

 We also support weighted versions of each of the statistics described in the previous section.
 To access these, you should prepend ``"weighted"`` to the start of the string (so ``"weightedmean"`` instead of ``"mean"`` or ``"weightedhistogram"`` instead of ``"histogram"``).
-At the moment, these statistics can't be used with :py:func:`pyvsf.twopoint_correlation`.
+At the moment, these statistics can't be used with :py:func:`pairstat.twopoint_correlation`.

 .. note::